Arthur R. Smith

-Arthur R. Smith (November 8, 1805 – September 16, 1865) was a nineteenth-century American doctor and politician from Virginia.
+Arthur R. Smith (November 8, 1805 – September 16, 1865) was a nineteenth-century American medical doctor and politician from Virginia.

 Early life

 Smith was born in Suffolk, Virginia.
 He was educated in local county schools, and received a Medical Doctorate from the University of Virginia in 1825-1826.

 Career

 As an adult, Smith lived in Norfolk County, Virginia (now Chesapeake) and practiced medicine there at Deep Creek.
 He attended medical lectures in Philadelphia in 1848.

 Smith was elected to the Virginia state Senate, and in 1856 relocated his practice to Portsmouth.

 In 1850, Smith was elected to the Virginia Constitutional Convention of 1850.
 He was one of four delegates elected from the southeastern delegate district made up of his home district of Norfolk County, Norfolk City and Princess Anne County.

 Elected to the Virginia Senate for the session 1852/53, Smith was reelected for the 1853/54 session.